harisyammnv/PyTorchChallengeScholarship2018-19/fine_tuning/Writeup.md

 ## Overview

-Before you start reading this article, we are assuming that you have already trained a pre-trained model and that you are looking for solutions on how to improve your model's ability to generalize.
-Let's begin!

 You trained your model on let’s say 20-30 epochs with some learning using Adam or SGD as an optimizer but your accuracy on the validation set stopped at 90% or below.
 What do you do?
 How do I get to that 98% or 99% accuracy?
 Is that even possible?
 Of course it is.
 Both Harry and I, hit the same wall as you did and fortunately we have managed to overcome the obstacle and got the best solution.
 In this article, we are going to teach you how to get to those magical results.
 In the following paragraphs we’re going to present you some of the things that will definitely help you fine-tune your model.

 ADD gif with MAGIC https://giphy.com/gifs/shia-labeouf-12NUbkX6p4xOO4